The Learning Cycle as an Instructional Model

 Invention

-In the invention stage, the teacher begins by inviting the student to share their experiences during their explorations.
+In the invention stage, the teacher begins by inviting the learner to share their experiences during their explorations.
 These experiences may be a review of their previous understandings, confusion or questioning about their understandings, or newly constructed understandings sparked by the exploration.

-In invention, the teacher invites students to share data collected in a manner that represents all the ideas of all the students.
-As students share their exploration experiences, they communicate their personal interpretations of their exploration.
-This communication is presented in a variety of ways (oral, written in words or visual representation, acted out, sung, or any combination) to communicate student's ideas for each concept and desired outcome.
-The use of the term, invention, is another way of stating the students are personally inventing concepts and ideas through the sharing of their collective explorations to refine their understandings by connecting their experiences and understandings with other persons experiences and understandings.
-The teacher asks probing questions to facilitate this exchange of information, introduces vocabulary as necessary, and guides thinking by reluctantly adding hints and additional information for students to achieve successful outcomes.
+The use of the term, invention, is another way of stating the learners are personally inventing concepts and ideas through the sharing of their collective explorations to refine their understandings by connecting their experiences and understandings with other persons experiences and understandings.
+The teacher asks probing questions to facilitate this exchange of information, introduces vocabulary as necessary, and guides thinking by reluctantly adding hints and additional information for learners to achieve successful outcomes.

 Discovery

-In the discovery, students use the ideas invented and extend or apply their personal understanding with other ideas or in different situations.
+In the discovery, learners use the ideas invented and extend or apply their personal understanding with other ideas or in different situations.
 The extension of understanding by combining or joining concepts with concepts makes more complex understandings (generalizations).
 The discovery phase is the last phase of the learning cycle; however, it is also the first phase of the next learning cycle.
 It is in this phase that the next exploration phase may be initiated and many times will be recognized as exploration.

 Assessment